adityaghai07/GenRAG/README.md

     ```
    Enter your query when prompted.

+## LLM Response

+You can use both a local LLM or an LLM from an API like Gemini for generating responses.

+- **Local LLM**: If you have the capability to run a local LLM, you can use it for generating responses.
+Cause mine is too slow :(

+- **LLM from API**: If your system is not powerful enough for local inference, you can use an API like Gemini.
+To do this, create a `.env` file and pass the Gemini API key.

+### Using Gemini API

+1. Create a `.env` file in the root directory of the project.
+2. Add your Gemini API key to the `.env` file:
+    ```env
+    GEMINI_API_KEY=your_api_key_here
+    ```
+3. The system will use the API key for generating responses through the Gemini API.

 ## Credits

 Special thanks to the following YouTube channels and research papers for their invaluable resources and insights: